 Foreclosures are dramatically down in the Phoenix-area housing market.
 This means fewer cheap homes coming onto the market, prices rising for the sixth month in a row as a result, and many buyers finally starting to turn their attention from bargain resale homes to new-home sales.
 A new report from the W. P. Carey School of Business at Arizona State University reveals some trends for Maricopa and Pinal counties, as of March.

 More than 2,000 students will graduate from Arizona State University's W. P. Carey School of Business next week.
 This is one of the biggest graduation classes ever for the school, known as one of the largest and highest-ranked business schools in the country.
 The president of the Phoenix Suns, a group of executives flying in from China, and a student who already started a nonprofit to help foster teens will be part of the ceremonies.

 They help create new jobs and boost our economy.
 That's why we should all be involved in celebrating the importance of Arizona's best businesses.
 You can honor your favorite Arizona company by nominating it for the 2012 Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.

 On April 19, Dr. Irwin Jacobs, founding chairman and CEO emeritus of Qualcomm Incorporated, will be honored for his incredible accomplishments that vaulted us all forward in the technology we use to communicate.
 Qualcomm's portfolio includes thousands of U.S. and international patents on many of the most important inventions and innovations in wireless and related technologies.

-Several pieces of good news are trickling into the hard-hit Phoenix-area housing market.
-A new report from the W. P. Carey School of Business at Arizona State University shows positive trends for struggling homeowners, as of January 2012.
+Are we actually seeing the start of a housing shortage in the Phoenix area?
+A new report from the W. P. Carey School of Business at Arizona State University reveals some surprising information for Maricopa and Pinal counties, as of February.